zaheer9100/WUDA-Delivery/README.md

 - **Benefits**: Users can complete tasks faster due to intuitive layouts and familiar interaction patterns.
 - **Limitations**: Risk of oversimplifying features or omitting necessary visual cues.
 - **Quality attributes**: Usability.
+- **Pros**: Reduces cognitive load and improves usability with a clean interface.
+- **Cons**: May oversimplify features or hide important visual cues.
 - **Alternative Solutions**: Employ **user-centered design (UCD)** or participatory design to balance simplicity and features.
 - **Summary**: Minimalist design was preferred for its clarity; UCD was considered but adds complexity in rapid delivery.